sguerri/ppass/README.md

 ### Initialise

-Initialisation is required before using the application.
+Initialisation is required before using the application, to select GPG identity.

 ```bash
 ppass init